nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 Awesome job on your meticulous planning and execution!
 Please keep up the good work in your rigorous and meticulous approach!
 Yes, please meticulously proceed to plan and proceed with Phase 1 of the `Master_Execution_Plan.md`.

+---

+Awesome job on your meticulous planning and execution!
+Please keep up the good work in your rigorous and meticulous approach!
+Please meticulously create a downloadable `content.zip` archive file of all the files you have generated, files in the Canvas root folder and the subfolders.
+Generate a `content.zip` file containing all the files you have created for this project..